kmehltretter82/frama-c-linux/INSTALL.md

 - `frama-c`
 - `frama-c-gui`       if available
 - `frama-c-config`    lightweight wrapper used to display configuration paths
-- `frama-c.byte`      bytecode version of frama-c
+- `frama-c-hdrck`     header checking tool for Frama-C
-- `frama-c-gui.byte`  bytecode version of frama-c-gui, if available
+- `frama-c-ptests`    testing tool for Frama-c
-- `ptests.opt`        testing tool for Frama-c
+- `frama-c-wtests`    testing tool for Frama-c
 - `frama-c-script`    utilities related to analysis parametrization

 ## Shared files: (in `/INSTALL_DIR/share/frama-c` and subdirectories)